-Exhibit Number Description 10.7 Investment Management Agreement between White Mountains Advisors LLC and Occum Acquisition Corp., dated as of March 14, 2004 (including Amendment to Investment Management Agreement dated as of September 30, 2004, Amendment No. 2 to the Investment Management Agreement dated as of August 1, 2005, Amendment No. 3 to the Investment Management Agreement dated as of March 9, 2007) 10.8 Agency Agreement dated as of March 10, 2006 among Symetra Life Insurance Company, WM Financial Services, Inc. and WMFS Insurance Services, Inc. (including Addendum to the Agency Agreement dated as of February 22, 2007, Amendment to the Agency Agreement dated as of March 26, 2007, Amendment to the Agency Agreement dated as of July 17, 2007, Amendment to the Agency Agreement dated as of December 18, 2007, Amendment to the Agency Agreement dated as of September 15, 2008, Amendment to the Agency Agreement dated as of September 23, 2008, Addendum to the Agency Agreement dated as of September 23, 2008, Assignment of Agency Agreement between Symetra Life Insurance Company and WaMu Investments, Inc. (formerly WM Financial Services, Inc.) dated as of May 2, 2009 among Symetra Life Insurance Company, WaMu Investments, Inc. (formerly WM Financial Services, Inc.), WMFS Insurance Services, Inc. and Chase Insurance Agency, Inc. and Amendment to the Agency Agreement dated as of May 2, 2009)† 10.9 Agency Agreement dated as of September 26, 2006 among Symetra Life Insurance Company and Chase Insurance Agency, Inc. (including Addendum to the Agency Agreement dated as of March 21, 2008)† 10.10 Symetra Financial Corporation Performance Share Plan 2006-2008 10.11 Symetra Financial Corporation Performance Share Plan 2007-2009 10.12 Symetra Financial Corporation Performance Share Plan 2008-2010 10.13 Symetra Financial Corporation Performance Share Plan 2009-2011 10.14 Annual Incentive Bonus Plan 10.15 2008 Sales Incentive Plan for Pat McCormick† 10.16 Symetra Financial Corporation Equity Plan 10.17 Symetra Financial Corporation Employee Stock Purchase Plan 10.18 2009 Sales Incentive Plan for Pat McCormick† 10.19 Form of Restricted Stock Agreement 10.20 Form of Director and Officer Indemnification Agreement 21.1 Subsidiaries of Symetra Financial Corporation 23.1 Consent of Ernst & Young LLP, Independent Registered Public Accounting Firm 23.2 Consent of Cravath, Swaine & Moore LLP (included in the opinion filed as Exhibit 5.1) 24.1 Power of Attorney (included in signature page to the Registration Statement filed October 5, 2009)
+Exhibit Number Description 10.7 Investment Management Agreement between White Mountains Advisors LLC and Occum Acquisition Corp., dated as of March 14, 2004 (including Amendment to Investment Management Agreement dated as of September 30, 2004, Amendment No. 2 to the Investment Management Agreement dated as of August 1, 2005, Amendment No. 3 to the Investment Management Agreement dated as of October 1, 2005 and Amendment No. 4 to the Investment Management Agreement dated as of March 9, 2007) 10.8 Agency Agreement dated as of March 10, 2006 among Symetra Life Insurance Company, WM Financial Services, Inc. and WMFS Insurance Services, Inc. (including Addendum to the Agency Agreement dated as of February 22, 2007, Amendment to the Agency Agreement dated as of March 26, 2007, Amendment to the Agency Agreement dated as of July 17, 2007, Amendment to the Agency Agreement dated as of September 15, 2008, Amendment to the Agency Agreement dated as of September 23, 2008, Addendum to the Agency Agreement dated as of September 23, 2008, Assignment of Agency Agreement between Symetra Life Insurance Company and WaMu Investments, Inc. (formerly WM Financial Services, Inc.) dated as of May 2, 2009 among Symetra Life Insurance Company, WaMu Investments, Inc. (formerly WM Financial Services, Inc.) and Chase Insurance Agency, Inc. and Amendment to the Agency Agreement dated as of May 2, 2009) 10.9 Agency Agreement dated as of September 26, 2006 among Symetra Life Insurance Company and Chase Insurance Agency, Inc. (including Addendum to the Agency Agreement dated as of May 15, 2007 and Addendum to the Agency Agreement dated as of March 21, 2008)† 10.10 Symetra Financial Corporation Performance Share Plan 2006-2008 10.11 Symetra Financial Corporation Performance Share Plan 2007-2009 10.12 Symetra Financial Corporation Performance Share Plan 2008-2010 10.13 Symetra Financial Corporation Performance Share Plan 2009-2011 10.14 Annual Incentive Bonus Plan 10.15 2008 Sales Incentive Plan for Pat McCormick† 10.16 Symetra Financial Corporation Equity Plan 10.17 Symetra Financial Corporation Employee Stock Purchase Plan 10.18 2009 Sales Incentive Plan for Pat McCormick† 10.19 Form of Restricted Stock Agreement 10.20 Form of Director and Officer Indemnification Agreement 21.1 Subsidiaries of Symetra Financial Corporation 23.1 23.2 Consent of Ernst & Young LLP, Independent Registered Public Accounting Firm Consent of Cravath, Swaine & Moore LLP (included in the opinion filed as Exhibit 5.1) 23.2 Power of Attorney (included in signature page to the Registration Statement filed October 5, 2009) 24.1 rower of Attorney (included in signature page to the Registration statement theu October 5, 2009)